marcodev01/aws-fargate-parse/README.md

 1. Configure route forwarding for your domain to the newly created AWS load balancer

 ### Outputs
-After applying the infrstructure some information can be displayed by: `terraform output`.
+After applying the infrstructure, some information can be displayed by: `terraform output`.
 - `aws_lb_dns`: DNS of load balancer to access the parse server.
 - `aws_nat_public_ip_list`: Public IPs of created NAT Gateways four outbound traffic.
 These IPs are defined as elastic IPs and do not change while runnning the infrastructure.

-Note: If you are using the free tier M0 of MongoDB Atlas you need to manually specify the ip access list by adding IP adresses of the created NAT Gateways.
+Note: If you are using the free tier M0 of MongoDB Atlas you need to manually specify the IP access list by adding the IP adresses of the created NAT Gateways.
+See also: [Known issues](#known-issues)

 ### Deploy new Docker image version
 1. Push new image version with tag `latest` to AWS ECR